mcristina19/Web-Scraping/README.md

 A project to learn the basics of web scraping.

-The objective was to get the title, link and votes from Hacker News website and then have the votes be ordered from highest to lowest out of stories with more than 99 votes.
+The objective was to get the title, link and votes from Hacker News website and then have the votes be ordered highest to lowest from stories with more than 99 votes.